jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 ---

-In the previous chapter, we divided reality into 2 domains.
+In the previous chapter, we divided Existence into 2 domains:
+- Metaphysical: This creates metaphysical reality
+- Physical: This creates physical reality

 This has practical uses.

 For instance, we sometimes perceive something totally new.
 When Covid first struck in December 2019 in Wuhan, doctors had **no metaphysical idea of it**, even if they could see the physical disease.